aws-samples/aws-saas-factory-bootcamp/Lab1.md

 **Step 10** – For this bootcamp we will _skip over_ the **Tags** and **Devices** sections.
 Just click the **Next step** button _**twice**_ to advance to the **App clients** screen.

 **Step 11** – Now that we have the fundamentals of our user pool created, we need to create an application client for this pool.
 This client is a fundamental piece of Cognito.
-It provides the context through which we can access the unauthenticated flows that are required to register and sign in to the system.
+It provides the context through which we can access the _unauthenticated_ flows that are required to register and sign in to the system.
+You can't login to a page that requires you to be logged in.
 You can imagine how this is key to our onboarding experience.
 Select the **Add an app client** link from the following screen:

 <p align="center"><img src="./images/lab1/part1/cognito_step7_add_app_client.png" alt="Lab 1 Part 1 Step 11 Cognito Add App Client"/></p>